pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authorization/role-binding.md

 # Authorization
 !!!
 Note
     Go back to our [Enterprise landing page](https://docs.pachyderm.com/latest/enterprise/) if you do not have a key.
-    Before setting up a Role-Based access control to Pachyderm resources, verify that
+    Before setting up a Role-Based access control to Pachyderm resources, verify that:

     - the [User Access Management](../index.md/#activate-user-access-management) feature is on by running `pachctl auth whoami`.
-The command should return `You are "pach:root" (i.e., your are the **Root User** with `clusterAdmin` privileges).
+The command should return `You are "pach:root"` (i.e., your are the **Root User** with `clusterAdmin` privileges).
 Run `pachctl auth use-auth-token` to login as a Root User.
     - your [IdP connector is set](../authentication/idp-dex.md).

 Pachyderm authorization feature follows a **Role Based Access Control** model (RBAC).